RWalling21/AI-Chef/readme.md

 ```bash
 python serve.py
 ```
-The server will start at localhost:8000/educator/playground
+3. The server will run on localhost:8000.
+Use the /educator/playground endpoint to interact with the system.

+## License
+This project is under the MIT License.